Tim Ryan (American football, born 1967)

-Timothy Edward Ryan (born September 8, 1967) is a former National Football League (NFL) defensive tackle.
+Timothy Edward Ryan (born September 8, 1967) is an American former professional football player who was a defensive tackle for the Chicago Bears of the National Football League (NFL).
+He played college football for the USC Trojans.
 He is currently a radio color analyst for the San Francisco 49ers, and previously an NFL analyst for Fox television and co-host of "Movin' the Chains" on Sirius XM NFL Radio.

-High school career
+Early life

 Tim played for the Oak Grove Eagles high school varsity football team from 1983 to 1985 where he started on both the offensive and defensive line and was a Mercury-News All-CCS selection.

 College career

 A two-time All-American (1988, 1989) at the University of Southern California, Ryan is the all-time leading tackler in school history.
 The former team captain led the Trojans to three Rose Bowls and holds the team season-record for sacks with 20.

 Ryan started the season opener against Illinois in 1986 as the first true freshman since Riki Ellison in 1978.